 The Cemanahuac Educational Community has, for many years, offered scholarships to teachers via national, regional and several state language education organizations, including CLTA.
-2018/19 will be the 20th year of the scholarship program.
-A special workshop is given for language teachers, Date TBA 2018 and is a good time to enjoy interaction with other teachers from around the United States.
-However, it is not necessary that the recipient come at the time of this workshop; he or she can attend at any convenient time in 2018.
+2019/20 will be the 21th year of the scholarship program.
+A special workshop is given for language teachers (2019 dates TBA) and is a good time to enjoy interaction with other teachers from around the United States.
+However, it is not necessary that the recipient come at the time of this workshop; he or she can attend at any convenient time in 2019.

 The emphasis at Cemanahuac is on improvement of Spanish language ability.
 The program also includes information about the rich culture and history of Mexico.
 Click on title for requirements.

 The dollar value of this award in 2018 is $1153.00, and includes